Here are my tips for a Thanksgiving meal plan that includes everything from recipes and grocery shopping to serving platters and name cards.

 Make A Thanksgiving Meal Plan

-I get a little anxious about Thanksgiving.
+I get a little anxious about hosting big dinners.
 The number of guests who come multiplied by the variety of dishes is out of my normal comfort zone.

 And the number one way I can calm that anxiety is to start writing down the things I need to do and work backwards from dinner time.
 From cleaning to carving the turkey, here are tasks to consider in anticipation of the big day!